jamwine/Web-Portfolio/content/home/experience.md

     date_start: '2019-02-18'
     date_end: '2019-12-20'
     description:  |2-
-        **Industry: IoT, Energy**

-        * Exploratory/Unstructured problem solving - identified use cases from big-time-series for scalability across customers.
+        * **Exploratory data analysis** - analyzed unstructured **big-time-series** by data normalization, identified use cases and benchmarked data by **statistical testing**, and detected anomalies by **information visualizations** for scalability across customers.
-        * Anomaly Detection in time series data streams across sites to benchmark data while normalizing it against external factors for actionable insights.
-        * Streamed data by removing inconsistencies and structuring metrics.
-        * Created DEX tools via interactive dashboards for account managers.
-        * Forecasted data like Energy Consumption, Energy Savings, Equipment Failures, Controller Health with over 95% accuracy.
+        * Forecasted data like Energy Consumption, Energy Savings, Equipment Failures, Controller Health with over 95% accuracy using **Fourier Transforms** and **ARIMA**.
-        * Deployed time-based and temperature-based controls on appliances.
+        * Deployed a **k-Nearest Neighbors model** to classify appliances and scheduled time-based and temperature-based controls on them for reducing costs up to 30%.
-        * Summarized simulations by developing automated visualizations.
+        * Streamed data by removing inconsistencies and structured it into metrics.
+        * Introduced a **data extracting tool** (DWYW) using ipywidgets for account managers.
-        * Refactored code to clean and improve its internal structure, without changing its external functionality.
+        * Refactored code by modularizing programs in **Django** to clean and improve its internal structure and speed up development time in the long run.

   - title: Programmer Analyst
     company: Cognizant